A Guide To Leisure Batteries: Construction and Care

 Types of conventional lead-acid batteries:

-Products made differently such as gel, lead-crystal, lithium and AGM batteries are mentioned later in this guide.
+Products made differently such as gel, lithium and AGM batteries are mentioned later in this guide.

 Not surprisingly, batteries are made to be ‘job specific’.
 For instance, a conventional car battery seldom lasts long when asked to provide a 12V supply in a caravan or motorhome.
 This is partly because its lead plates are thinner and its separators (described later) are different, too.